nickelaus/housing_avm/README.md

 # Housing AVM / Hybrid AVM (Automated Valuation Model) Project
-Estimate house prices using key features on based on comps - see if house is overpriced!
+ML tool to estimate house prices using key features, trained on comps - see if the house your looking at is overpriced!
 Combines web scraping, data preprocessing, and machine learning to predict property values.
+This is a simple personal project based on our interest in a very narrow market in W. Wyoming.
+Feel free to adapt to whichever area or criteria you'd like!
+(the rest of the readme is AI-generated)
 ## Project Overview

 This project consists of two main components: